Honeywell Aerospace: Synthetic Vision

 By 2014, Honeywell is expected to be shipping a combined vision display (CVS) system called SmartView that overlays an enhanced vision system (EVS) onto a synthetic vision system (SVS).
 This gives the pilot a primary flight display that combines infrared, visual and sensor views into a single cockpit view comparable to an augmented reality view.

-The system was prototyped in a lab in Phoenix, Ariz., and has been tested for 25 hours of flights using Cessna and Gulfstream aircraft as test beds.
+The system was prototyped in a lab in Phoenix, AZ, and has been tested for 25 hours of flights using Cessna and Gulfstream aircraft as test beds.
 Planes equipped with augmented vision can execute a straight-in Category 1 precision approach at 100 ft above ground, while non-augmented instrumentation requires a 200-foot fly-in.

 More than 100 Honeywell synthetic vision primary flight display (SV-PFD) systems have been installed in Gulfstream aircraft since the system was certified in 2008.
 However the combined vision display, dubbed SmartView, is still pending certification by the Federal Aviation Administration (FAA) for its FAR 91.175 requirement.
 Honeywell was granted design approval for SmartPath by the FAA in 2009.

 FAR 91.175 requires that a pilot decide 200 feet before landing if their ground visibility is good enough to land or whether to circle around for another try.
 Enhanced Vision Systems (EVS) allow them to hold off until 100–150 feet.